jweinflash/chicago-taxi/docs/analysis.md

 ### Answering a particular question: what are the most common pickup locations in Chicago?

 One angle that I was interested in exploring was to see which locations are the most popular for taxi pickups.
 Since the city has such cold winters, I was also curious about whether these locations remain the most popular throughout the seasons.
-We'll build up a visualization with `ggmap` and `ggplot2` to answer this.
+We'll build up a visualization with `ggmap` + `ggplot2` to answer this.

 <a name="querying-the-count-data"/> A. Querying the count data </a>
 -------------------------------------------------------------------